nestjs/docs.nestjs.com/content/techniques/sql.md

 });
 ```

-Alternatively, you are able to use a class instead of a factory.
+Alternatively, you can use the `useClass` syntax:

 ```typescript
 TypeOrmModule.forRootAsync({